 3. Take Good Care Of Your Health

 Why?
-Why spending your night thinking how to pay your mortgage because you’re jobless now, instead of just sleeping?
-Why jumping on the avoidance side by drowning in alcohol?
+Why spending your whole night thinking how to pay your mortgage now that you’re jobless, instead of just sleeping?
+Why jumping in denial by drowning in alcohol?
 What’s the use of it?
-Not only it will never solve your problem but it will ruin your health.
-And with less and less energy you’ll have less and less resources to break through.
+Not only it will never solve your problem, but it will ruin your health.
+And health is one of the most important tools in a minimum survival kit.
+Because with less and less energy you’ll have less and less resources to push through.

 4. Jump To Opportunities

 If you’re in a survival situation, you have to act.
 You have to do stuff, you have to move.
-When I saw the light of the car, in my survival exercise, I decided I will just go for it.
+When I saw the light of that car, in my survival exercise, I decided I will just go for it.
 I will follow it and see what happens.
 It proved to be the best thing that could happen to me.
 That approach was verified in other survival situations I’ve been through: the moment you summon the courage to take advantage of an opportunity, that opportunity is in fact the end of the survival situation.
-It’s your escape.
+It’s your way out.

 5. Have Hope

 I intently left this at the very end, because it’s the most important part of all five.
 Hope is the fundamental tool in your minimal survival kit.

-But if you don’t keep this hope, you’ll lose the battle even before it will start.
-Because hope is the fundamental ingredient in keeping your sight clean.
+If you don’t keep hope, you’ll lose the battle even before it will start.
+Because hope is the fundamental ingredient in keeping your lenses clean.
 In keeping your mind fresh and ready to react.
-If you surrender to worries and negative thinking, your focus will shift from outside to your own internal, dark and immobile reality.
+If you surrender to worries and negative thinking, your focus will shift from an “outside” filled with problems (but also with opportunities) to your own internal, dark and immobile reality.

 Because, in the end, all of these survival situations are only exercises.
-And, always, they are less scary than we think they are.
-We may get the shivers in the beginning, but after we’re out, life is even better.
+And, always, always, they are less scary than we think they are.
+We may get the shivers in the beginning, but after you’re out, life is even better.
 Tastier.
 Nicer.

-What does not kill you makes you stronger.Tags: acceptance, army, Health, hope, kit, survival
+What does not kill you really makes you stronger.